Central values of additive twists of cuspidal $L$-functions: Central values of additive twists

 which yields

 after the change of variable $w\mapsto \gamma^{-1}w$.
 Now by using modularity of $f$ and the following identity

 the above equals

-\end{proof} \begin{remark} The above formula is very closely related to the fact that the additive twists $L(f,\cdot, k/2)$ define a {\it quantum modular form} in the sense of Zagier \cite{Zagier10}.
-The quantum modularity of additive twists for level 1 cusp forms combined with dynamical methods, enabled Bettin and Drappeau in \cite{BeDr19} to give a different proof of the normal distribution of additive twists (in the special case of level 1).
-In \cite{No19.3} the author, inspired by this connection, proved quantum modularity for central values of additive twists of cusp forms of general level and used this to prove a certain \lq reciprocity law{\rq} for multiplicative twists $L(f,\chi,1/2)$. \end{remark}
+\end{proof} \begin{remark} Lemma \ref{spectrallemma} is very closely related to the fact that the additive twists $L(f,\cdot, k/2)$ considered as a map on the cusps of $\Gamma$ define a {\it quantum modular form} in the sense of Zagier \cite{Zagier10}, which was a key input for Bettin and Drappeau \cite{BeDr19} in their dynamical proof of the normal distribution of additive twists (in the special case of level 1).
+In \cite{Nordentoft20} the author, inspired by this connection, proved quantum modularity for central values of additive twists of holomorphic cusp forms of general level and used this to prove a certain \lq reciprocity law{\rq} for multiplicative twists $L(f,\chi,1/2)$.
+The similarity between \cite[Corollary 8.3]{BeDr19},\cite[Theorem 4.4]{Nordentoft20} and Corollary \ref{spectrallemma} follows by setting $z=r\in \Q$ in (\ref{important}) and using that $I_n(r)=c_n L(f,r,n)$ for some simple constants $c_n$ only depending on $n$ (and $f$).
+The proofs of \cite[Theorem 4.4]{Nordentoft20} and Corollary \ref{spectrallemma} are also essentially the same. \end{remark}